Skip to content

 Headless tags input comparison

 How @rozie-ui/tags compares to the existing tags / token / chips-input libraries across the six frameworks.
-Like the OTP, slider, and listbox families, the tags input has no shared vanilla-JS engine — and like OTP, the landscape is overwhelmingly per-framework: every ecosystem grew its own token input (react-tag-input, @yaireo/tagify wrappers, vue3-tags-input, PrimeVue Chips / AutoComplete, ngx-chips, Angular Material MatChipGrid, …) with its own props, its own paste behaviour, and its own accessibility story.
-Rozie authors the behaviour once on top of one native <input> + a row of chips and ships it to all six frameworks as the same idiomatic <Tags>.
+Like the OTP, slider, and listbox families, the tags input has no shared vanilla-JS engine, and the landscape is overwhelmingly per-framework: every ecosystem grew its own token input (react-tag-input, @yaireo/tagify wrappers, vue3-tags-input, PrimeVue Chips / AutoComplete, ngx-chips, Angular Material MatChipGrid, …) with its own props, its own paste behaviour, and its own accessibility story.
+Rozie ships the same <Tags>, built on one native <input> plus a row of chips, with the same props, events, two-way tokens model, and handle, to all six frameworks.

 The libraries at a glance